 Every province, or should I say every cook, has their own version of this famous dish.
 The most differences can be found in the gravy.
 Many add raisins while others skip it, some throw crumbled gingerbread or gingersnaps into the mix, others not, sour cream may be used or left out, and so forth.
 I am pretty sure, though, that all the recipes result in a juicy, flavorful piece of meat!

 48 hours of marinating, about 4 hours of cooking, and it was sooooo worth it.
 I’m telling you, guys.
 The beef gets so tender you don’t even need a knife to cut it.
 Oh and the gravy… It’s magical.
 Cooking liquid + sour cream + gingerbread + raisins = One of the best gravies I have ever tasted in my whole life.
 I can’t wait until Christmas when I’ll make Sauerbraten again.
-Serve the meat with boiled potatoes or potato dumplings.
+Serve the meat with boiled potatoes or German potato dumplings.
 Enjoy!

 This traditional German Pot Roast (Sauerbraten) is cooked in a spiced marinade and served drowned in a velvety sweet & sour gravy.
 Splendid!